Samsung Galaxy A80: a sneak peek into the most trending smartphone in the market right now!

 This further means that the front part of the Galaxy A80 is a pure display for its users.

-The phone is perfectly suited for everyone who loves to hold a big gadget in their hand which is full of cutting-edge features.
+The phone is ideally suited for everyone who loves to hold a big gadget in their hand which is full of cutting-edge features.

-The front is covered with Gorilla glass 3 whilst the back is protected by Gorilla Glass 6.
+The front is covered with Gorilla Glass 3, while the back is protected by Gorilla Glass 6.
 This came as a strange strategy as after falling, the phone tends to bring more harm to its front, instead of the back.

 The Galaxy a80 also comes with WideVine L1 support which can help you to stream your favorite Netflix and prime videos in HD resolution.